Up in Central Park (film): Production

-In February 1946 Universal announced they had bought the film rights to the musical as a vehicle for Deanna Durbin.
+In February 1946, Universal announced they had bought the film rights to the musical as a vehicle for Deanna Durbin.
 It was to be produced by Felix Jackson.
 The studio paid $100,000.

-In April 1946 Dwight Taylor was assigned to write the script.
+In April 1946, Dwight Taylor was assigned to write the script.
 In October Universal's then head of production William Dozier said he wanted Fred Astaire to direct the film which was going to be made in Technicolor in January 1947.
 "This depends a lot on how Fred can arrange his other business interests," said Dozier.
 "I know Fred is anxious to do it but since we plan it as a big production it needs plenty of time and preparation.
 Astaire has been in lots of pictures, he's intelligent and creative as the dickens, and we think he could and would be the right man for the job."

 In November Jackson left Universal and Joseph Sistrom became the producer.
 Filming was delayed because Technicolor lab would be unable to handle the demands of making the movie for several months (they had been particularly hit hard by a strike).
 Eventually Sistrom would be assigned to another project and Karl Tunberg would write and produce the movie.

 Tunberg changed the names of some characters in the script based on real people in order to avoid legal hassles with their descendants.
 Mayor A. Oakley Hall was changed to "Oakley", Big Jim Fisk was changed to "Fitz", Governor Hoffman was changed to Governor Morley, Sheriff O'Brien and Controller O'Conner were combined into "Schultz".
 Tunberg also changed the story from the Broadway musical to focus on two Irish immigrants who come to New York, are originally fans of Tweed, then come to see his corruption.

-In March 1947 William Seiter was signed as director.
+In March 1947, William Seiter was signed as director.
 In June Dick Haymes ended his contract with 20th Century Fox and signed a two-picture deal with Universal, one of whom would be the lead in up in Central Park.
 The following month Vincent Price was cast as Boss Tweed; Noah Beery Snr had played the part on Broadway but the role was reconfigured so Tweed could be a romantic rival for Durbin's character.
 “I took the part because Fred Astaire was going to direct, but he quit on opening day of filming,” said Vincent Price.
 “Perhaps he finally read the script.”

 In September the role of Durbin's father was given to Albert Sharpe, who had been in Finian's Rainbow on Broadway and was borrowed from RKO.
 It was his film debut.

 Universal merged to become Universal-International.
 New head of production William Goetz decided to make the film in black and white as it was cheaper and films were taking several months to come back from the Technicolor lab.

-Filming started October 1947.
+Filming started in October 1947.
 It was shot over 52 days with a budget of $2 million.
 Helen Tamaris, who choreographed the stage show, and Howard Bay, who did the stage design, both worked on the movie.